umbraco/UmbracoDocs/sustainability-best-practices/telemetry/2024-02-telemetry.md

 * 3% have more than 250 members

 ### LTS (Long Term Supported) versions are popular - and they should be
 Besides the detailed telemetry data behind the numbers above, we also collect the basic telemetry that has been reported since version 8.10.
-In the chart below, we see that there still are quite a few V8 sites running (45%), but we also see, that the LTS versions are popular.
-Although V13 hasn't been public for more than a couple of months, it's adopted by 13%, only surpassed by the V10 LTS (19%) and of course V8.
+In the chart below, we see that there still are a few V8 sites running (45%).
+But we also see, that the LTS (Long Term Supported) versions are popular.
+Although V13 hasn't been public for more than a couple of months, it's adopted by 13%.
+Only surpassed by the V10 LTS (19%) and of course V8.

 ![Active versions](../assets/active-versions-2024.png)

-This behaviour is very much aligned with how we hoped our release schedules would work: Adopt new STS versions if you can make use of the latest functionality or stay on LTS versions if you want minimal work related to upgrades.
+This behaviour is aligned with how we hoped our release schedules would work: Adopt new STS (Standard Term Supported) versions if you can make use of the latest functionality or stay on LTS (Long Term Supported) versions if you want minimal work related to upgrades.

 And, as last year, the two most installed packages outside HQ are uSync (24%) and Contentment (9%).